carlosdagos/blog/posts/2015-02-15-on-reversing-strings.markdown

 - Performance: It's quite intuitive, but for the sake of completeness just skim over [the file that implements `grapheme`-based functions](https://github.com/cataphract/PECL-intl/blob/master/grapheme/grapheme_string.c).
 This means that you **should not** _always_ use these, **because they're slower**.
 Nor should you _always_ use `mb`-based functions.
 Rather, think about the context of the code you're writing, and think about what makes sense where.
 - i18n: If you want your software to be even mildly international, plan for these types of things!

+And that's it.
+We're done, go ace, at least, this interview question.
+Or apply it in some context.
+Or [drop me a line!](/contact.html).
+I can't guarantee that I'll be available, or that I'll ever answer, or that I'll care, but I'll appreciate it to some extent anyway.

 ### Resources and more reading

 - [PHP Documentation on multibyte strings](http://php.net/manual/en/book.mbstring.php)